Destruction, traumatized residents in Syrian town of Douma

 Douma was the scene of a suspected chemical weapons attack on April 7 that killed more than 40 people and hastened the rebels’ surrender to government forces.
 During a government-organized trip on Saturday, survivors spoke to the AP of the horror they witnessed from a chlorine-like substance that killed their neighbors, but they blamed the rebels for the attack, without providing any evidence.

-On Monday, the Abbas government was working on winning the hearts and minds of Douma residents, handing out the free food and pledging to restore services in a timely fashion.
+On Monday, the Assad government was working on winning the hearts and minds of Douma residents, handing out the free food and pledging to restore services in a timely fashion.

 At a meeting on Monday attended by Syrian Finance Minister Maamoun Hamdan, several local bankers and a number of Douma dignitaries, Hamdan promised that services would start improving in coming weeks and mobile bakeries would be deployed in neighborhoods to sell bread, the country’s main staple, at cost.